chance-robinson/portfolioreact/react-portfolio/README.md

 # Known Errors
-1. portfolio.css lines 74-80, out of margin div between 900-600px
+1. portfolio.css lines 74-80, out of margin div between 900-600px, (temp solution in place)

-2. nav.jsx threshold options, not properly displaying location on mobile
+# Additional Features to implement for fun

-# Need to implement
+1. Add submission # for users in email confirmation (backend ,mongodb?)
-1. Add submission # for users (backend)
+2. Add CSS transition for Modal (not neccessary)
-2. Add CSS transition for Modal
+3. Get OS Environment variables to work on server (important)

 # Need to update
-1. Colors are atrocious
+1. Implement better nav.jsx threshold options (for windows that change size after loading)